Therapy for the Highly Sensitive Person in San Antonio

 -

-Being a Highly Sensitive Person (HSP) and being autistic are not the same thing, though sometimes they can look similar from the outside.
+Being a Highly Sensitive Person (HSP) and having a diagnosis of autism are not the same, though sometimes they can look similar from the outside.
 HSPs naturally process sensory and emotional input more deeply - it’s a temperament trait, not a diagnosis.

-Autism is a neurodevelopmental condition that affects social communication, sensory processing, and behavior in distinct ways.
-I don’t specialize in autism-specific therapy, but if you identify as highly sensitive and want support for anxiety, trauma, or attachment wounds, I’m here for you.
+Autism is a neurodevelopmental disorder that affects social communication, sensory processing, and behavior in distinct ways.
+I don’t specialize in autism or ASD-specific therapy, but if you identify as highly sensitive and want support for anxiety, trauma, or attachment wounds, I’m here for you.

 -